NeuroTechX/ntx_slack_archive/_new-york.md

  ><!channel> I'm so sorry to say this, but the hacknight this week has to be canceled, or we need to find another spot.
 OpenBCI HQ is under construction for ~2weeks

+10/30/2017 11:08 AM

+ **francescacoo** :

+ >hey guys, anything planned between 1 and 10?
+I will be visiting new york and would love to join if there is any event!